U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 "They have been allowed 48 hours to leave the United States," it said.

-Venezuela and the United States have been without ambassadors since 2008, and Maduro expelled the three U.S. diplomats last week on accusations of recruiting students to hold violent, rock-throwing protests against him.
+Venezuela and the United States have been without ambassadors since 2008, and Maduro expelled the three last week on accusations of recruiting students to protest against him.

 Washington has rejected the claims as baseless.

-Despite the latest dispute, Maduro's government proposed Maximilien Sanchez, a former envoy to Brazil, as its new ambassador to Washington on Tuesday to try to kick-start talks and combat what it sees as propaganda.
+Despite the latest bilateral spat, however, Maduro plans to nominate a new ambassador to Washington on Tuesday to try to kick-start relations and combat what he sees as propaganda against him.

 "U.S. society needs to know the truth about Venezuela," Maduro said in the latest of his daily speeches to the nation at a meeting with state governors late on Monday.